Terms & Policies

 5.3 You may request Airwallex to open more than one Global Account for a particular Supported Currency.
 When you request that we open a Global Account you will be provided with a unique account number.
 You acknowledge and agree that such account number is for administrative purposes only and does not represent a separate bank account opened in your name.

 5.4 You acknowledge and agree that the Global Account may be provided through financial institutions in certain Supported Jurisdictions.
 Where money from a payer is received, it may be initially received into an account with such financial institutions.
-However, Airwallex will on a regular basis sweep such amounts representing your portion of the balance (or equivalent amount in AUD or another currency on a marked to market bases) into a Segregated Account in accordance with Applicable Law.
+However, Airwallex will on a regular basis sweep such amounts representing your portion of the balance (or equivalent amount in AUD or another currency on a marked to market bases)into an account held for the purposes of a Bank Guarantee.

 5.5 How balances are represented.
 The funds collected through a Global Account will be represented in your Wallet as part of the balance in each Supported Currency – there will not be a separate balance shown for funds collected through a Global Account.